tripal/tripal/docs/user_guide/file_management.rst

 User Quotas
 -----------
 Data importers that use the Tripal API and Tripal supported widgets automatically associate uploaded files with users.
 If you are allowing end-users to upload files you may want to consider adding quotas to prevent the server storage from filling.
 To ensure that users do not exceed the limits of the server a quota system is available.
-Navigate to **Administer > Tripal > File Management** and click the **User Quota** tab to reveal the following page:
+Navigate to **Administer > Tripal > User File Management** and click the **User Quotas** tab to reveal the following page:

 .. image:: ./file_management.user_quotas.1.png